Skip to content

 After he meets Apollonia, he walks into the Bar Vitelli in Savoca to ask about her.
 This bar still exists today.

-The next location is the Castello Degli Schiavi (used as Don Tommasino’s villa), Via Badalà, where Michael arranges to meet Apollonia and where he also teaches her to drive.
-The villa also makes an appearance in the two sequels.
-The beautiful baroque style castle is still standing and open to visitors.
+The following location is the Castello Degli Schiavi (used as Don Tommasino’s villa), Via Badalà, where Michael arranges to meet Apollonia and where he also teaches her to drive.
+The villa also appears in the two sequels.
+The beautiful baroque-style castle is still standing and open to visitors.

-If you walk down the street from Bar Vitelli, you can find the church where Michael and Apollonia got married; Chiesa di San Nicolò.
-These are the main Italian filming locations in the first film before we move on to the sequel where the scenes filmed in Sicily mainly cover Don Vito’s life before he emigrated to America and in 1923 when he briefly returns to his homeland.
+Walking down the street from Bar Vitelli, you can find the church where Michael and Apollonia married: Chiesa di San Nicolò.
+These are the leading Italian filming locations in the first film before we move on to the sequel.
+The scenes filmed in Sicily mainly cover Don Vito’s life before he emigrated to America and in 1923 when he briefly returned to his homeland.

-We come across the Castello Degli Schiavi, also featured in the first film, but this time we see it when a young Vito and his family stay in Don Tommasino’s villa while they’re in Sicily.
+We come across the Castello Degli Schiavi, also featured in the first film, but this time, we see it when a young Vito and his family stay in Don Tommasino’s villa while in Sicily.

-Michael and his family drive up to a villa in Palermo, but it is said to be in Bagheria in the film.
-The actual villa is Villa Malfitano Whitaker which was owned by an English wine exporter in the early 20th-century.
+Michael and his family drive up to a villa in Palermo, which is said to be in Bagheria in the film.
+The villa is Villa Malfitano Whitaker, owned by an English wine exporter in the early 20th century.
 The entrance fee is €6 to explore the ground floor and the vast grounds.
-It is said that it was used by the mafia to hide weapons, which makes it a perfect location for the film!
+It is said that the mafia used it to hide weapons, which makes it a perfect location for the film!

-Also, when Vincent visits Don Altobello at his villa in Sicily, that is, in fact, Villa La Limonaia.
+Also, Vincent visits Don Altobello at his villa in Sicily, which is, in fact, Villa La Limonaia.
 This villa is now a gorgeous wedding venue with a patio overlooking the coast.

-Going back to Trapani, Michael meets Cardinal Lamberto at Chiesa di Sant’Orsola, an old church with a huge well in its courtyard.
+Returning to Trapani, Michael meets Cardinal Lamberto at Chiesa di Sant’Orsola, an old church with a massive well in its courtyard.

-Taormina-Giardini Station is also featured in the scene when Kay joins Michael in Palermo, and she arrives into “Bagheria Station”.
-It’s not in Bagheria at all.
-If you head over there these days, you’ll find that it still looks the same.
+Taormina-Giardini Station is also featured in the scene when Kay joins Michael in Palermo and arrives at “Bagheria Station.”
+It’s not in Bagheria at all, but if you head over there these days, you’ll find it still looks the same.

-As Michael takes Kay on a tour around Corleone we head back to the actual town of Forza d’Agrò, on the east coast of Sicily.
-When they stop at the house where his father was born, the house is located in Vico I Roma, 5.
+As Michael takes Kay on a tour around Corleone, we head back to the town of Forza d’Agrò on the east coast of Sicily.
+When they stop at the house where his father was born, it is in Vico I Roma, 5.

 Still, in Palermo, the Teatro Massimo in Piazza Verdi, the largest opera house in Italy, is used during Anthony’s opera debut.
-However, it seems that they only used the exterior for the film, since the interior of the opera house was undergoing renovations.
+However, it seems they only used the exterior for the film since the opera house’s interior was renovated.

 Peaches in Italy: Filming Locations in Call Me by Your Name